MinBZK/max-regel-book/src/scriptinglang.md

 Here, \\( \circ \\), is the usual mathematical way to denote function (rule) composition.
 It performs the right-most function first, then the one on the left, etc.

 In programming, we would often like to think in data flows.
-First do this, then that, followed by that, etc. It is the same as function composition, but then works in a different direction.
+First do this, then that, followed by that, etc. It is the same as function composition, but then works in the opposite direction.
 We will use the symbol `then`.

 \\[   \texttt{filter}\_{age \leq 12} ~ \texttt{then} ~ \texttt{count}  \\]